Toddler Development and Milestones: Your 2 Year and 5 Month Old

 At this stage in your child’s development, you may notice an increase in tantrums.
 That’s because toddlers tend to experience many frustrations.
 Usually, this is because it’s hard for them to understand their feelings, and also, they can’t express themselves completely.

 As far as 2 year and 5 month old toddler behaviour is concerned, little ones this age can easily be calmed down, so long as you yourself keep calm and composed.
 The best way to calm your child down is to talk to him and be firm in explaining what behaviour you expect.

 The key here is remaining calm, composed, and understanding why your child is behaving in a specific way.

 Toddlers also start to become more friendly at this stage, and they’ll make friends with other kids they see.
 However, be wary of your toddler’s safety, as toddlers can be too friendly at times.
 Always keep an eye on your kids at this stage, as some have a habit of walking up to strangers to try and make friends!

-Speech and Language
+Speech and Language Development

-This is also the age when they start to charm other people.
-They may even try to start conversations by themselves.
-Make it a point to talk during mealtime and to ask your toddler about their day.
-This helps them practice their words and is also a good way for you to teach them new things.
+- Talk to your child constantly.
+Make it a point to talk during mealtime and to ask your toddler about his day.
+This helps him practice his words and is also a good way for you to teach him new things.

 Health and Nutrition